The 2015 Annual Meeting was hosted by the Danish Ministry of Foreign Affairs in Copenhagen.

 Private Sector Development (PSD) in developing countries will change enormously in the next few years due to new global developments and trends.
 The first day of the DCED’s Annual Meeting was therefore dedicated to a technical discussion on Mega-trends in private sector development to explore some of the changes most likely to impact the work of DCED members in promoting economic opportunities for the poor.
 Selected presentations and complementary reading can be found below.

-- Keynote address: Jan Mischke, McKinsey Global Institute (MGI), outlined four key ‘disruptive trends’ which McKinsey believe will shape the global economy going forward, according to their new book.
+- Keynote address: Jan Mischke, McKinsey Global Institute (MGI), outlined four key ‘disruptive trends’ which McKinsey believe will shape the global economy going forward.

 - New players and partners: Should donors collaborate more with emerging powers to promote PSD?
 Emerging powers approach development with different models.
 This session explored those models and the learning opportunities they offer for ‘traditional’ donors.
 It also explored practical lessons in trilateral cooperation.